rdalkire/ASP.NET_Core_TypeScript_and_Angular/README.md

-﻿# ASP.NET_Core_TypeScript_and_Angular
+# ASP.NET_Core_TypeScript_and_Angular
 rdalkire
 4/11/2019

-Intended to be sample code for the [TypeScript ASP.NET Core](https://www.typescriptlang.org/docs/handbook/asp-net-core.html) tutorial
+Intended to be sample code for the [TypeScript ASP.NET Core](https://www.typescriptlang.org/docs/handbook/asp-net-core.html) tutorial.

+As one can see by the .sln, .csproj and other included files, this is done using VS 2017 with the optional ".NET Core 1.0 - 1.1 development tools for Web", the ASP.NET Core 1.1 template, Microsoft.AspNetCore.StaticFiles 1.1.2 and everything else specified in the tutorial instructions.

 ## Current State - Build Errors